 - Get outside for at least fifteen minutes every day.
 Taking a hike or sitting in the park can alleviate a build-up of anxiety.

 - Stay connected to friends.
 If you do not feel comfortable socializing in person, continue setting up zoom and facetime calls.
 Try and talk about what is really going on, not just the superficial conversations about the weather!

 - Stay connected to gratitude.
-Each day thinks about the things in your lives that are going well.
-Think about the silver linings to the pandemic.
+Each day you think about the things in your lives that are going well.
+Think about the silver linings of the pandemic.
 Find ways to implement these changes, even as life gets back to normal.

 - Affirm yourself.
 Be proud of all that you are managing.
 Rather than focusing on doing more, validate and commend yourselves for what you have already done!!

 For more information or help to manage stress read this fantastic article in Psychology Today.

 Shari Botwin, LCSW has been counseling men and women in recovery from trauma, abuse, and eating disorders in her Cherry Hill, New Jersey Private Practice for over 24 years.
 Her second book, Thriving After Trauma: Stories of Living and Healing (Rowman & LIttlefield) is a compilation of stories of patients who have lived through and healed from childhood abuse, cancer, combat, domestic violence, and gun violence. life-threatening illness and sudden loss.
 Botwin launched her first podcast series, Warrior Women Speak: Because Your Voice Matters, with Judge Rosemarie Aquilina earlier this year.